Performance Characteristics

 The cycle life is defined as the number of cycles a cell can perform before its capacity drops to 80% of its initial specified capacity.

-Note that the cell does not die suddenly but continues a slow deterioration which will be almost imperceptible to the user.
-At the end of the specified cycle life the cell will continue to function normally except that its capacity will be significantly less than it was when it was new.
+Note that the cell does not die suddenly at the end of the specified cycle life but continues its slow deterioration so that it continues to function normally except that its capacity will be significantly less than it was when it was new.

 A more representative measure of battery life is the Lifetime Energy Throughput.
-This is the total amount of energy in Watthours which can be taken out of a battery over all the cycles in its lifetime before its capacity reduces to 80% of its initial capacity when new.
+This is the total amount of energy in Watthours which can be put into and taken out of a battery over all the cycles in its lifetime before its capacity reduces to 80% of its initial capacity when new.
+It depends on the cell chemistry and the operating conditions.
 Unfortunately this measure is not yet in common use by cell manufacturers and has not yet been adopted as a battery industry standard.
 Until it comes into general use it will not be possible to use it to compare the performance of cells from different manufacturers in this way but, when available, at least it provides a more useful guide to applications engineers for estimating the useful life of batteries used in their designs.

 Deep Discharge